 According to the scientific literature, a person’s IQ is highly correlated with measures of longevity, health, and prosperity.
 According to one study involving one million Swedes, having a high IQ also protects people from the risk of death — so much so that there was a three-fold difference in the risk of death between the highest and the lowest IQs.

 IQ is also positively correlated with career success, unsurprisingly showing that more intelligent people make for better employees (see graph below).
-The correlation is not perfect though — measured from -1 to 1, where a correlation of 1 would mean in this case that every IQ point would result in an incremental increase in career success — so there’s plenty of room for other individual factors not measured by standard intelligence tests.
+The correlation is not perfect though — measured from -1 to 1, where a correlation of 1 would mean in this case that every IQ point would result in an incremental increase in career success — so there’s plenty of room for other factors not measured by standard intelligence tests that explain success.

 Angela Duckworth, a psychologist at the University of Pennsylvania in Philadelphia, interviewed people from all walks of life, attempting to determine what characteristics made some of them successful in life.
 She found grit was the one trait that stood out among the people who had ‘made it’.
 Grit, Duckworth told Science News, has two parts: passion and perseverance.
 In one of her studies, Duckworth found that students with higher grades in university tended to have more grit (unsurprisingly).
 However, students with higher university entrance exam scores tended to be less gritty than those who scored lower.
 In other words, by the end of university, grit is a better predictor of success (graduation score) than intelligence (as measured by entrance-exam scores).